shyok0/String_parser-from_document/README.md

 No packages required unless you wish to parse strings from pdf, then the only requirement is the package 'tika'

-Note: tika requires java 7+ to run pdf_parser file courtesy: tika Dev team.
+Note: tika requires java 7+ to run

-Errors while running tika: Make sure that Java version 7+ is installed, added to path variable and PC restarted once Java is installed.
+Errors while running tika: Make sure that Java version 7+ is installed, added to path variable and PC restarted once Java is installed